MegApril/police-staffing-analysis/SQL/SQL-queries.md

 FROM spd_west.call_type_mapping;
 ```
 ### Validation 1.0 - Final Call Types Match
-1.0 and 1.1 should return the same number of records
+1.0 and 1.1 should return the same number of records.
 ```SQL
 SELECT
   c.final_call_type,